center-for-threat-informed-defense/sightings_ecosystem/docs/introduction.rst

 organization realistically need to defend against?”

 MITRE’s Center for Threat-Informed Defense (the Center) began addressing these questions with the Sightings Ecosystem.
-The project focused on creating an anonymous, community-sourced repository of technique detections to identify when and where ATT&CK techniques occurred in the wild.
-The Center, in collaboration with AttackIQ Inc., Cyber Threat Alliance, Fortinet’s FortiGuard Labs, HCA Healthcare, JP Morgan Chase, and Verizon Business Solutions, released a report in 2021 highlighting their key findings.
+This project focuses on creating an anonymous, community-sourced repository of technique detections to identify when and where ATT&CK techniques occurred in the wild.
+The Center, in collaboration with `AttackIQ <https://www.attackiq.com/>`__, `Cyber Threat Alliance <https://www.cyberthreatalliance.org/>`__, `Fortinet’s FortiGuard Labs <https://www.fortinet.com/fortiguard/labs>`__, `HCA Healthcare <https://hcahealthcare.com/>`__, `JP Morgan Chase <https://www.jpmorganchase.com/>`__, and
-Now, in collaboration with the same partners, the Center is updating the 2021 report to include current technique sightings and additional analysis.
-Since the last iteration of the Sightings Ecosystem, the Center has expanded the project’s repository and updated its data model to include additional fields.
-This information details common adversary behaviors and techniques, targeted industries, and observed software and accompanying privilege levels.
+`Verizon Business <http://www.verizon.com/business>`__, analyzed over 1 million security events that have been mapped to MITRE ATT&CK.
+These events detail common adversary behaviors and techniques, targeted industries, and observed software and accompanying privilege levels.
 With this data, defenders can develop a threat-informed defense strategy focused on the top techniques observed in the wild and the threats to their